Oil prices bounce back on tight inventories, demand worries limit gains - Up News Info

 Money managers raised their net long U.S. crude futures and options positions in the week to Nov.
 9, the U.S. Commodity Futures Trading Commission (CFTC) said on Monday.

 The speculator group raised its futures and options position in New York and London by 11,328 contracts to 353,807 during the period.
-(Reporting by Naveen Thukral; Additional reporting by Florence Tan; Editing by Kenneth Maxwell)
+(Reporting by Naveen Thukral and Roslan Khasawneh; Additional reporting by Florence Tan; Editing by Kenneth Maxwell)